 - Feeding time—the times for the different animals are staggered so you can enjoy seeing multiple feeding frenzies

 The zoo is a day trip from Sapporo and 40 minutes by bus from Asahikawa Station.

 Asahikawa Station is about 80 minutes from Sapporo Station on the JR Hokkaido Line.
 On weekends and national holidays, special Asahikawa Zoo express trains from Sapporo to Asahikawa are decorated in a zoo theme, with stuffed animals and play areas.

-About three million people visit the zoo annually
+About 1.4 million people visit the zoo annually

 The zoo was the first facility in Japan to succeed in the natural breeding of cold region animals, such as polar bears, Amur leopards, and Scops owls

 See nature up close

 The zoo is planned for efficiency, to maximize the number of enclosures you can visit.
 Abundant windows and bubble domes provide opportunity to see animals at eye level.

 A fundamental concept of the zoo is to show animals' natural behavior.
 Spotted seals dart through the water and dive through a transparent tank called a marine way, penguins appear to fly above you through aqua tunnels.
 Polar bears dive and play.

 Penguins are one of the zoo's most popular animals.
 You can walk through underwater tunnels as they swim overhead.
 In winter, everyone waits for the penguin walk, when they waddle along outside of their enclosures in front of the crowd like a tiny army.